FREE ITEM

 CALIBER: .338 Lapua Magnum

-The .338 Lapua Magnum variant of the ASR platform, a pre-Flash military rifle used by the US military and its NATO allies, during the conflict it earned quite a reputation for its amazing accuracy.
-Nowadays some can be seen in hands of USRF heavy snipers, however most are being phased out in favor of the SR-60D as logistics for the latter is easier thanks to parts interoperability.
+The .338 Lapua Magnum variant of the ASR platform.
+It is a pre-Flash rifle used by the US military and its NATO allies, quickly gaining popularity among sniper units for its efficiency.
+Nowadays, some can be seen in use by USRF snipers, but most are being phased out in favor of the SR-60D, as logistics for the latter are easier thanks to parts interoperability.

 BASE TOOL: ASR-50